 Research Records

-Research records should be retained, generally, for a period of no fewer than seven (7) years after the end of a research project or activity; for specific guidance on how long to retain different types of records or to obtain assistance with handling records that have met their mandated retention periods, contact Archives and Records Management.
+Research records should be retained, generally, for a period of no fewer than seven (7) years after the end of a research project or activity.
+For specific guidance on how long to retain different types of records or for assistance with handling records that have met their mandated retention periods, contact the Archives and Records Management (ARM) Program.

 Research Data and Materials